Middleton, Essex

 Middleton is a village and civil parish in the Braintree District of Essex, England.
 The village is 1 mi south from the Ballingdon suburb of the market town of Sudbury.
 The parish, which is 2 mi east to west and less than 1 mile north to south, is bordered at the north and east by the county of Suffolk, at the west by the Essex parish of Bulmer and the A131 road, and at the south by the Essex parishes of Little Henny and Great Henny.
 The River Stour also forms the eastern border.
+At the 2021 census the parish had a population of 128.
+Middleton shares a grouped parish council with the neighbouring parishes of Great Henny, Little Henny, and Twinstead, called The Hennys, Middleton and Twinstead Parish Council.

 In the north of the parish at Middleton Hall Farm is small light industrial and services park which includes a vehicle sales company and the headquarters of a turkey farm.
 This was the only farm and only trade listed in 1882 and 1914.
 By 1894 a carpenter was trading, and in 1902, a baker.
 The parish contained a mixed National School for 40 children, built in 1875.
 This had become a Public Elementary School by 1914.
 Earlier, in 1818, the parish population of 90 had no school.

 At the end of the 19th-century parish area varied from 868 acre to 890 acre.
 Parish soil was of clay, loam and gravel, on which was grown wheat, barley, beans and turnips.
 Between 1881 and 1911, the population dropped from 165 to 133.